davidstutz/hierarchical-graph-based-video-segmentation/README.md

                                        sequence of individual images)
       --input-flow arg                 input flow directory (text files in cv::Storage format, see io.h)
+      --input-gt arg                   input ground truth; if given, some metrics will be computed and displayed
       --length arg (=10)               length of video to oversegment (may be lower than the actual sequence length)
       --flow-weight arg (=0.200000003) weight on flow angle for edge weight